 -

-What if the texture feels too soft?
+What if the mixture feels too soft?

 -